-You can deduct all of your travel expenses if your trip was entirely business related.
-This includes expenses incurred when you attend a seminar, meeting, convention, or other function if you can show that your attendance benefits your direct selling business.
-If your trip was primarily for business and, while at your business destination, you extended your stay for a vacation, made a nonbusiness side trip, or had other nonbusiness activities, you can deduct only your business-related travel expenses.
-These expenses include the travel costs of getting to and from your business destination and any business-related expenses at your business destination.
+You can deduct all your travel expenses, subject to certain limits, if your trip was entirely business related.
+This includes expenses for attending a seminar, meeting, convention, or other function if you can show that your attendance benefits your business.
+If your trip was primarily for business and, while at your business destination, you extended your stay for a vacation, made a nonbusiness side trip, or had other nonbusiness activities, deduct only your businessrelated travel expenses.
+These expenses include the travel costs of getting to and from your business destination and any businessrelated expenses at your business destination.

 Example.
 You live in and conduct your direct selling business from Atlanta and take a business trip to New Orleans.
 On your way home, you stop in Mobile to visit your parents.
-You spend \$630 for the 9 days you are away from home for travel, meals, lodging, and other travel expenses.
-If you had not stopped in Mobile, you would have been gone only 6 days, and your total cost would have been \$580.
-You can deduct \$580 for your trip, including the cost of round-trip transportation to and from New Orleans.
-The cost of your meals is subject to the 50% limit on meals mentioned later.
+You spend \$830 for the 9 days you are away from home for transportation, meals, lodging, and other travel expenses.
+If you had not stopped in Mobile, you would have been gone only 6 days, and your total cost would have been \$730.
+You can deduct \$730 for your trip, including the cost of round-trip transportation to and from New Orleans.
+The cost of your meals is subject to the 50% limit on meals explained later.